Hi, my name is Alex Fitzpatrick! I’m a zooarchaeologist and PhD candidate at the University of Bradford in England.

-I run the social media for Crastina, an international website for promoting science communication.
-I also write a bi-monthly article for Her STEM Story called #STEMSupport.
 I’m currently a volunteer STEM Ambassador for STEM Learning UK.
+Previously, I used to run the social media for Crastina, an international website for promoting science communication.
+I also previously wrote a bi-monthly article for Her STEM Story called #STEMSupport.

 My current research involves analysis of the taphonomic characteristics of faunal assemblages from the Covesea Caves in north-east Scotland.

 Click here to download my entire CV: Downloadable CV

 - Association of Environmental Archaeology (AEA)

 - Society of Antiquaries of Scotland (FSA Scot)

 - British Cave Research Association (BCRA)